 Litter and trash can also threaten the environment and human health.
-But trash is inadequately monitored across large portions of the Bay, resulting in the assessment of "incomplete" grade for litter and trash.
+However, there is little data regarding the types of waterway trash, sources of litter or amounts in the Bay and bayou waters.
+This lack of information results in a grade of "incomplete" for litter and trash.